Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 The Level 0 Data Flow Diagram (DFD) provides a high-level overview of the **user authentication process** within the AMAPP application.
 This diagram illustrates the basic interaction between an external actor (the user) and the internal AMAPP authentication system.

-#### External Actor:

-- `User`: Any actor (e.g., co-producer, producer, or AMAPP admin) attempting to log in to the system.
 - **External Actor:**
   - `User`: Any actor (e.g., co-producer, producer, or AMAPP admin) attempting to log in to the system.

-#### Main Process:

-- `AMAPP System`: The internal authentication service responsible for validating login credentials and issuing authentication tokens.
 - **Main Process:**
   - `AMAPP System`: The internal authentication service responsible for validating login credentials and issuing authentication tokens.

-#### Data Flows:

-- `Submit login credentials`: The user submits their login details (e.g., email and password) to the AMAPP system via a secure HTTPS connection.
-- `Authentication JWT Token`: Upon successful verification, the system responds with a JSON Web Token (JWT) which allows the user to access protected endpoints in future requests.
 - **Data Flows:**
   - `Submit login credentials`: The user submits their login details (e.g., email and password) to the AMAPP system via a secure HTTPS connection.
   - `Authentication JWT Token`: Upon successful verification, the system responds with a JSON Web Token (JWT) which allows the user to access protected endpoints in future requests.